aspnet/dnx/README.md

-DNX (retired)
+DNX
 ===

-The DNX is being retired in favor of the new dotnet CLI command line tools.
+## This repository is obsolete and no longer used or maintained.

+ DNX and DNVM have been replaced by the new .NET CLI.
 See:

 - http://dotnet.github.io/getting-started/
 - http://github.com/dotnet/cli